RED LIGHT CAMERAS

 [10] The title bar has been repeated solely for the convenience of the reader - there is no difference between it and the one at the top of the table.

 [11] This report was generated on the same day as the last day of the report period.
-To adjust for violations photographed but not yet ticketed, the reporting period used for averaging tickets issued was shortened by 0.2 month.
+To adjust for violations photographed but not yet ticketed, the reporting period used for the averaging of tickets issued was shortened by 0.2 month.

 San Leandro Docs Set # 2